JaySLee/covid/README.md

 * ~817K (official) deaths due to COVID-19.
 However, total excess deaths is ~1.7M &rarr;
   - <ins>COVID-19 mortality:</ins> **0.51%** of the U.S. population (so far)
   - Macabre humor: Covid has four more months to catch up (in proportional U.S. deaths) to the Spanish flu, which lasted 2 years and 2 months (2.17 years).
+  - [040722:] So it's now April and we have ~982K &rarr; (assuming proportional excess deaths) &rarr; 0.62% COVID mortality for the U.S. population.
+So, COVID has almost caught up to Spanish flu levels of (relative) deaths in the U.S.

 ## Maths